Corinne approves building permit for marijuana growing facility

 Six of the companies that were not chosen filed appeals shortly after the decision, claiming the state granted licenses to unqualified cultivators and had inappropriate interactions with applicants, among other claims.
 The state dismissed those initial appeals, but three of those companies have since renewed their objections and are awaiting a decision.

-Utah joined 33 states to legalize medical marijuana after voters approved a new law last year.
+Utah joined 33 states to legalize medical marijuana after voters approved a ballot initiative last year.

 State lawmakers crafted sweeping changes to the ballot measure shortly before Election Day under a compromise that secured the influential support of The Church of Jesus Christ of Latter-day Saints and marijuana advocates.
 The deal drew backlash from other advocacy groups like TRUCE and the Epilepsy Association of Utah.